 In an effort to promote a deeper understanding of the text, students will take a test, which includes an essay portion, in class on the second day of school.
 The final portion of summer reading is the compliance form, which counts 11 points.
 The completed compliance form is due on the second day of school.
 Links to specific titles and more detailed instructions for each grade are found below:

 Pre-K through 5th graders are encouraged to read over the summer.
-Students who complete the summer reading assignment and turn in the Raider Reader Form found below by the deadline will participate in the Raider Reader Party in August.
+Students who complete the summer reading assignment and turn in the Raider Reader Form by the deadline will participate in the Raider Reader Reward in August.